 | Grant only | Solicitor obtains the grant; you administer the estate yourself | £950–£1,500 + VAT |

-Fee ranges are market estimates based on published solicitor fee schedules, last verified March 2026.
+Fee ranges are market estimates based on published solicitor fee schedules, last verified June 2026.
 Always get at least three written quotes before instructing anyone.

-An important point: probate fees are not regulated
+Probate fees are not regulated

 Always request a written fee estimate or fixed-fee quote before instructing a solicitor.
 Get at least three quotes.
 Online-first probate services (such as Farewill and Beyond) often offer lower fixed fees than traditional high-street firms for straightforward estates.

-When a solicitor is worth the cost
+When professional help is worth the cost

-For many straightforward estates, you don’t need a solicitor at all — see the DIY probate section below.
-But professional help is genuinely worth considering when:
+For many straightforward estates, you don’t need a solicitor at all – see the DIY probate section below.
+But professional help is worth considering when:

 - There are overseas assets – you may need to apply for a separate grant in each country